The Miz: Various feuds and alliances (2022–present)

-On the October 21 episode of Raw, Miz and the Final Testament attacked R-Truth and The New Day, but were themselves attacked by The Wyatt Sicks, who routed The Final Testament, sans Paul Ellering, who protected Miz from Uncle Howdy's Sister Abigail finisher.
-After being accosted by Kross the next week, the Miz was sent looking for the Wyatts, and was kidnapped by them; on the November 11 episode of Raw, Miz reappeared, claiming to be traumatized by the Wyatts.
-However, after being beaten into the ring by the stable, The Wyatt Sicks appeared once more to attack the Final Testament, before Miz took down Erick Rowan with a chair shot to the back, and assisting the Final Testament in routing the Wyatt Sicks from the arena.

 On the January 24, 2025 episode of SmackDown, it was announced that Miz had been transferred to the SmackDown brand.
 On the February 21 episode of SmackDown, Miz formed a partnership with Carmelo Hayes as Melo Don't Miz, where they defeated R-Truth and LA Knight in their first match together.
 On the September 26 episode of SmackDown, during a tag team match against The Street Profits (Angelo Dawkins and Montez Ford), after Miz tried to take the glory and tag himself in, Hayes cut him off, causing them to lose the match.
 The following week on SmackDown, Miz attacked Hayes as Hayes was about to accept United States Champion Sami Zayn's open challenge for the title, disbanding Melo Don't Miz.
+At the Royal Rumble on January 31, 2026, Miz entered the match at #23 being eliminated by eventual winner Roman Reigns.